p4pper/Fix-Intel-iGPU-500-Series/README.md

 Otherwise, use each EDID to inject the respective monitor into config.plist

-## Step 2  - Injecting EDID into config.plist
+## 2. Injecting EDID into config.plist

 Open your config.plist file from Opencore using [**ProperTree**](https://github.com/corpnewt/ProperTree)